 Baking soda is a mild alkali.
 It causes dirt to break and grease to dissolve.
 Cornmeal is pretty good at drawing oil from your carpet.
 It will also absorb odors and leave your carpet fresh.
 Borax powder cleans by turning some molecules of water into hydrogen peroxide.
 This quality allows it to kill germs and pests.

-Later, you can pour the mixture of vinegar and water on the area of the carpet that you apply this homemade disinfectant powder on.
+Later, you can pour the mixture of vinegar and water onto the area of the carpet where you apply this homemade disinfectant powder on.
 It will guarantee even more effective disinfection.

 Type 3: Using dishwashing liquid

 This is a very simple recipe for a carpet disinfectant.
 You just need to mix vinegar with a few drops of dishwashing liquid.
 The enzymes in dishwashing detergent effectively get rid of germs.
 This is why it is known to kill any pathogens, including bacteria and viruses.
-These are what you want to get your carpet free from, right?
+You want to get your carpet free from these organisms, right?

 Pour this solution after you have sprinkled baking soda all over the carpet.
 This will help in removing the stains as well as eliminating odors.
 That’s along with getting rid of bacteria in your carpet.